Printable PDF signs to hang on the door or window of your business:

 For Everyone Else: Call 1-877-PA-HEALTH, press Option 2

 Additional Information for Restaurants: Businesses that offer carry-out, delivery, and drive-through food and beverage service may continue to do so, but eating and drinking inside restaurants and bars is temporarily prohibited.
-At the end of 14 days will reevaluate and decide whether continued mitigation is needed.
 These businesses offering carry-out, delivery, and drive-through food and beverage should employ social distancing best practices and be aware of the Trump Administration’s guidance to avoid gatherings of 10 or more people.

 What agencies can enforce closures?